 - The CSSF (Luxembourg’s financial regulator) has 128 banks registered on its official list, of which the vast majority are foreign-owned, with only eight giving Luxembourg as their country of origin.

 - Luxembourg is a key private banking centre in the eurozone and the second-largest fund management centre in the world.

 - Luxembourg's foreign-exchange market has an average daily turnover of USD57.61 billion (Bank for International Settlements Triennial Central Bank Survey 2019).

 - Luxembourg has a well-developed debt market with both government and corporate bonds available.
-The government recently issued new bonds for the first time since 2013.
-Outstanding debt securities stood at USD1,016 billion at the end of the first quarter of 2019.
+The government recently issued its first sovereign sustainability bond.
+Outstanding debt securities stood at USD1,075 billion at the end of the first quarter of 2020.

 - The banking industry is regulated by the Commission de Surveillance du Secteur Financier.
 As a eurozone country it is also covered by the Single Supervisory Mechanism.
 Luxembourg’s central bank is the Banque Centrale du Luxembourg.